The functional equation for the twisted spinor L-series of genus 2: Paramodular Eisenstein series

 \end{proposition}

-If we impose an additional assumption on $\kappa$, we can deduce a more convenient expression using the representation of the Eisenstein series above. \begin{corollary} Suppose that in addition $\kappa \isdiv L$.
-Then the functional equation
+If we impose an additional condition on $\kappa$, we can deduce a more convenient expression, based on the representation of the Eisenstein series given in Lemma~\ref{la:eisensteinreformulations}. \begin{corollary} Suppose that $\kappa \isdiv L$.
+Then $ \mathbb{E}^{(p) *} _{N p, N^2 p / \kappa, \chi} (Z, 2 - s)$ satisfies the functional equation